Dashboard

 Healthy Ecosystems

-The key areas of focus in the sector are to protect and expand the use of natural systems – street trees, parks, open spaces, and range lands – to support carbon sequestration, biodiversity, and resilience.
+This sector aims to protect and expand the use of natural systems –trees, parks, open spaces, and natural areas – to support carbon sequestration, biodiversity, and resilience.

 Number of new trees planted and maintained